MSiam/Few-Shot-Learning/readme.md

 ## Weights imprinting

 Another interesting paper in CVPR'18 on few shot learning is the weight imprinting [10].
 The work provides a connection between softmax classifier and metric learning methods.

-Imprinting weights from activations while old weights are kep the same, then uses normalization on all weights
+It is based on computing the weights for the new classes as the output activations, while old classes weights are kept the same.
+It then applies normalization on all weights to ensure that output embeddings (activations) is unit length.
+The forward pass would be computing the dot product between the embedding of query example and the weights (templates) for each class (the imprinted weights).
+In case you have multiple examples per class, you would apply average on the embeddings to compute the imprinted weights of this class.

 <div><img src="imprint.png" width="80%" class="img-responsive" alt=""> </div>

-Neghbourhood component analysis learns distance metric through softmax-like loss

-minimizing euclidean distance between pt x and its proxy p(x) == maximizing dot product (cosine similarity) Loss neighbourhood component analysis == loss softmax

-Normalization layer to ensure that output embedding (activations) unit length Forward pass computes dot product between embedding of current example and weights (templates) for each class

-if you have multiple samples apply average on the embeddings to compute the imprinted weights

 # HRI Setting
 ## Differences to Few Shot Learning Literature